omerxx/ecscale/README.md

 # EC*SCALE*
-## A servresless app removing underutilized hosts from ECS clusters
+## A serverless app removing underutilized hosts from ECS clusters

 ### Scaling ECS down is not a straightforward task;Based on one metric solely, an instance could be taken down causing 2 effects:
  1. Forcefully removing a host when a container is running will cut off active connections causing service downtime